Dhunge dhara: Other locations

 In Sankhu two ponds: Pala Pukhu and Kalash Pokhari, have been restored and provided with fire hydrants.
 Kirtipur and Bungamati are also working on their ponds.

-Between 2013 and 2016 the villagers of Tinpiple and Dapcha, both in Kavre District, with the help of the ICIMOD and the Nepal Water Conservation Foundation (NWCF), dug six ponds in the hillsides of the villages to replenish the groundwater and revive their village springs and spouts.
+Between 2013 and 2016 the villagers of Tinpiple and Dapcha Chhatrebangh, both in Kavre District, with the help of the ICIMOD and the Nepal Water Conservation Foundation (NWCF), dug six ponds in the hillsides of the villages to replenish the groundwater and revive their village springs and spouts.

 In the Manthali Municipality and the Ramechhap Municipality a project was started to revive 50 old ponds in two years time, with the help of the German Federal Ministry for Economic Cooperation and Development.
 So far 21 ponds have been restored, for example Thulo Pokhari in Sunarpani.

 The restoration of Dui Pokhari in Madhyapur Thimi is already bearing fruit.
 Starting in 2018, the pond was restored using two six inch layers of kalo mato, a three-inch layer of pango mato (clay) and four inches of bricks.
 This would contain the water, while at the same time allowing seepage into the ground.
 A few months after the work was finished, the water in the surrounding wells began to return.